dashgin/CarPark/README.md

 + GET /vehicles/vehicle/?with_drivers=yes - output the list of cars with drivers
 + GET /vehicles/vehicle/?with_drivers=no - output the list of cars without drivers

-+ GET /vehicles/vehicle/<vehicle_id>/ - get information on a specific machine
++ GET /vehicles/vehicle/<vehicle_id>/ - get detail of specific vehicle
-+ POST /vehicles/vehicle/ - create a new machine
++ POST /vehicles/vehicle/ - create a new vehicle
-+ UPDATE /vehicles/vehicle/<vehicle_id>/ - edit the machine
++ UPDATE /vehicles/vehicle/<vehicle_id>/ - edit the vehicle
-+ POST /vehicles/set_driver/<vehicle_id>/ - put the driver in the car / get the driver out of the car
++ POST /vehicles/set_driver/<vehicle_id>/ - put the driver in the vehicle / get the driver out of the vehicle
-+ DELETE /vehicles/vehicle/<vehicle_id>/ - delete the machine
++ DELETE /vehicles/vehicle/<vehicle_id>/ - delete the vehicle

 For running local and deployment: [SETUP.md](SETUP.md)